nerc-project/nerc-docs/docs/openstack/persistent-storage/object-storage.md

 #### Configuring the AWS CLI

-To access this interface, you must login through the OpenStack Dashboard and navigate to "Projects > API Access" where you can click on "Download OpenStack RC File" and select "EC2 Credentials".
+To access this interface, you must login through the OpenStack Dashboard and navigate to "Projects > API Access" where you can download the "Download OpenStack RC File" as well as the "EC2 Credentials".

 ![EC2 Credentials](images/ec2_credentials.png)

-This will download a file **zip file** including `ec2rc.sh` file that has content similar to shown below.
+While clicking on "EC2 Credentials", this will download a file **zip file** including `ec2rc.sh` file that has content similar to shown below.
 The important parts are `EC2_ACCESS_KEY` and `EC2_SECRET_KEY`, keep them noted.

     #!/bin/bash